winball501/MultronWcleaner/README.md

-🚀 Multron Win Cleaner – The Ultimate Free & Open-Source Windows Optimizer Looking for a powerful, no-strings-attached system cleaner?
-Multron Win Cleaner is a completely free and open-source toolkit for optimizing, cleaning, and boosting your Windows system — without subscriptions, or locked features.
-Built for performance, transparency, and control.

-🧰 Key Features (Everything Included – No Pro Version Needed):
-🧠 Advanced Auto Memory Cleaner
-Automatically frees up RAM in real time to keep your system responsive.

-📊 Memory Monitor
-Track RAM usage live — see exactly how your memory is performing.

-📂 Duplicate File Finder
-Scan and remove unnecessary duplicate files to free up valuable storage.

-🗃️ Large File Finder
-Identify and delete oversized files that are eating up disk space.

-🧼 WinSxS Cleaner
-Clean old and unused system components from the WinSxS folder safely.

-🔥 Invalid Firewall Rule Cleaner
-Remove outdated or broken firewall rules to keep your system lean and secure.

-🚀 Turbo Boost
-Boost overall system performance instantly with a single click.

-🧬 Registry Cleaner
-Clean invalid and orphaned registry entries for improved stability and speed.

-⚙️ Startup Manager
-Easily manage which programs launch at startup — reduce boot time and improve performance.

-🔔 Startup Notification System
-Receive alerts when new items are added to startup so you’re always in control.

-🔃 Boot Operations Manager
-Delete, move, or rename locked files at next reboot — including files that can’t be touched while Windows is running.
-✔️ View pending operations
-✔️ Add your own boot-time file actions
-✔️ Ideal for handling stubborn files or cleanup tasks before full startup

-🛠️ Background Auto Cleaner
-Runs quietly in the background to keep your system clutter-free.

-📁 Custom Folder Cleanup
-Define folders in database.txt to clean exactly what you want.

-✅ Built-in support for 253+ applications
-Comes with predefined cleaning rules for popular apps — ready to use instantly.

-🛡️ Coming Soon:
-Malware Scanner – Some Open Source Antivirus Engine on the way.

-🧪 Fully Open Source.
-Truly Free.
-Forever.
-🧩 No paid tiers

-🛑 No locked features

-🔒 Real-Time Detection of Locked/Unremovable Files
-During cleanup, some files can’t be deleted because they’re actively locked by other applications or background processes.
-Multron Win Cleaner features a powerful real-time detection system that automatically identifies these problematic files and provides detailed information instantly.

-🧠 Here’s how it works:

-🧩 Detects every file that could not be deleted during cleaning.

-📌 Identifies which process is locking the file.

-📂 Displays the full file path and the locking process name or ID.

-🔄 Gives you the option to retry, kill the process and delete file.

-💡 Why this matters:

-No more guessing why a file wasn’t removed.

-Prevents clutter from lingering due to background tasks or stubborn software.

-Gives you full visibility and control over what's happening during the cleaning process.

-✅ This feature is especially useful for:

-Malware remnants hiding in temp folders.

-Log files held open by crashed services.

-Stubborn apps that don’t fully release their resources.

-🔧 Combine this with Boot Operations Manager to automatically remove locked files after reboot, or handle them on the spot by terminating the responsible process.

-🛡️ Designed for advanced users, power cleaners, and anyone who wants total transparency and control over their system cleanup.

-⚙️ Requirements:
+Multron Win Cleaner – The Ultimate Free & Open-Source Windows Optimizer

+Multron Win Cleaner is a completely free and open-source toolkit designed to clean, optimize, and boost the performance of your Windows system.
+No subscriptions, no locked features — just powerful tools built with transparency and control in mind.

+Key Features – All Included, No Paid Version
+Advanced Auto Memory Cleaner
+Continuously frees up RAM in real time to keep your system responsive and fast.

+Memory Monitor
+Track live RAM usage and monitor how your system memory is performing.

+Duplicate File Finder
+Quickly scan for and remove duplicate files to reclaim valuable disk space.

+Large File Finder
+Identify and delete oversized files that consume significant storage.

+WinSxS Cleaner
+Safely remove outdated and unused system components from the WinSxS folder.

+Invalid Firewall Rule Cleaner
+Clean up broken or outdated firewall rules to maintain a streamlined and secure system.

+Turbo Boost
+Instantly enhance system performance with a single click.

+Startup Manager
+Control which programs run at startup to reduce boot time and improve performance.

+Startup Notification System
+Get notified whenever a new item is added to the startup list so you stay in control.

+Boot Operations Manager
+Manage locked or in-use files at the next system reboot.

+View pending boot-time operations

+Add custom file actions

+Handle stubborn or undeletable files with ease

+Background Auto Cleaner
+Runs silently in the background to keep your system clean over time.

+Custom Folder Cleanup
+Specify folders to clean via database.txt, giving you precise control.

+Built-in Support for 253+ Applications
+Includes predefined cleanup rules for hundreds of popular apps — ready to use out of the box.

+Real-Time Detection of Locked or Unremovable Files During cleanup, some files may be locked by other processes.
+Multron Win Cleaner features a powerful detection system that identifies these files in real time and provides full details.

+How it Works:

+Detects any file that cannot be deleted

+Identifies the process locking the file

+Displays the file path and process ID/name

+Offers the option to retry, kill the process, and delete the file

+Why It Matters:

+No more guessing why files weren’t removed

+Prevents clutter caused by background processes

+Gives you full control over file handling during cleanup

+This feature is especially useful for:

+Malware remnants in temporary folders

+Log files held open by crashed services

+Stubborn apps that don’t release resources properly

+System Requirements
 Requires .NET Core 8 Runtime

-Multron Win Cleaner puts you in control — no gimmicks, no nags, just powerful tools to clean and optimize your Windows system.
+Multron Win Cleaner is built for advanced users, power cleaners, and anyone who wants full transparency and control during system maintenance.

-🔗 Try it.
+Try it.
 Fork it.
 Improve it.
-We welcome your feedback, contributions, and ideas!
+Contributions and feedback are welcome.

-📥 Download Now:
+Download Now:
 🔹 [Download](https://github.com/winball501/MultronWcleaner-Database/releases) Database

 🔹 [DOWNLOADS](https://github.com/winball501/MultronWcleaner/releases)